lshpaner/lshpaner/content/authors/admin/_index.md

 With over 10 years' experience in analytics and teaching, my intuitive problem-solving approach has been instrumental in assessing corporate risk and forecasting sales and growth.
 I have designed new processes on a variety of projects within payment processing, education, real-estate, and personal development.

-I serve as a course facilitator at Cornell University and also volunteer on a professional panel of alumni and professors that oversee the successful completion of student presentations on a variety of topics in economics, finance, and applied mathematics at my alma mater, UCLA.
+I serve as a course facilitator at Cornell University and lecturer at the School of Continuing and Professional Education at the University of San Diego.
+I also volunteer on a professional panel of alumni and professors that oversee the successful completion of student presentations on a variety of topics in economics, finance, and applied mathematics at my alma mater, UCLA.
 In my free time, I like to [draw](/art) and visit interesting destinations.